Week 1 study notes

 Professional screen reading starts with purpose.
 What is the user trying to do at this moment?
 Then it looks for the primary action, information order, language, feedback, and accessibility.
 These areas connect directly to sources such as Apple interface guidance, USWDS accessibility guidance, and Nielsen Norman Group usability heuristics.

-For Session 1, the learner should analyze only one screen at a time.
+For Session 1, analyze only one screen at a time.
 Complexity will come later.
-A single checkout screen, calendar event screen, food ordering screen, map screen, or public service start page is enough.
+A single public service start page, calendar event screen, food ordering screen, map screen, or checkout screen is enough.

 - Purpose: what moment is this screen for?